JirosWorld/LGBT-quotes-wordpress-plugin/README.md

 ### More?

-New LGBTQIA quotes are always very welcome!
+New LGBTQIA+ quotes are always very welcome!
 Please submit them to me here: [@jirosworld](http://twitter.com/jirosworld) on Twitter.
 My big dream is to make all technology and all databases more diversity-friendly, one plugin at a time!
 ~ JirosWorld - for all things queer in web development ~